gohugoio/hugo/content/en/content-management/multilingual.md

 ### Query a flexible translation with variables

-Often you will want to use to the page variables in the translations strings.
-To do that, pass on the `.` context when calling `i18n`:
+Often you will want to use the page variables in the translation strings.
+To do so, pass the `.` context when calling `i18n`:

 ```
 {{ i18n "wordCount" . }}